 I am usually the first person to start fidgeting in any meeting.
-I usually attribute this to my short attention span or my impatience.
+Most of the time, I attribute this to my short attention span or my impatience.
 But sometimes I attribute it to the meeting leader’s poor facilitation skills.

 Apparently, I’m not alone in my frustration.
 According to a May 2014 Harvard Business Review article: